howard8888/workspace/README.md

-***Q&A to help you learn this section***
+### Q&A to help you learn this section

+Q: When do I actually need Dijkstra instead of BFS?
+A: Use BFS when all edges are effectively equal-cost (e.g., neonatal episodes where each “then” step is similar).
+Use Dijkstra when you’ve started annotating edges with meaningful costs (distance, duration, risk, etc.) and you care about lowest total cost, not just fewest hops.

+Q: How does Dijkstra know what cost to use for an edge?
+A: It checks edge.meta in priority order: weight → cost → distance → duration_s → 1.0.
+If none are present, it falls back to 1.0, which makes Dijkstra behave like BFS.

+Q: If all my edges have weight=1.0, will BFS and Dijkstra give different paths?
+A: No. With equal weights, Dijkstra and BFS usually produce the same set of shortest paths (up to tie-breaking).
+Dijkstra is only useful once some edges have lower/higher costs than others.

+Q: How can I check which planner is currently active?
+A: Call world.get_planner() in code or use the Planner strategy (toggle BFS ↔ Dijkstra) menu item.
+The menu prints the current strategy before planning so you can see whether you’re on BFS or Dijkstra.

+Q: Does switching planner change how WorldGraph stores edges?
+A: No. Edges are stored the same way (adjacency list on the source binding).
+Only the search algorithm that walks those edges changes (BFS vs Dijkstra).

 Q: What does autosave write?
  A: {saved_at, world, drives, skills}.

 Q: How do we avoid id collisions after load?
 A: from_dict() advances the internal bNN counter.

 Q: Missing --load file?
 A: Continue fresh, file created on first autosave.

 Q: Why atomic replace on save?
 A: Prevents partial/corrupt snapshots.

-#Runner, menus, and CLI
+# Runner, menus, and CLI

 You can explore the graph via an interactive menu.
 The most useful items while learning are: